What is 45 CFR § 164.530?

 #7 – Non-Intimidatory and Non-Retaliatory Policies

-The text of this standard reads as if Covered Entities are not allowed to intimidate or retaliate against patients or their families who make a complaint against a Covered Entity (i.e., by denying medical treatment), but the standard relating to sanctions for employee non-compliance also links to this standard – implying Covered Entities may not retaliate against staff who report HIPAA violations.
+The text of this standard reads as if covered entities are not allowed to intimidate or retaliate against patients or their families who make a complaint against a covered entity (i.e., by denying medical treatment).
+However, this standard also applies to to whistleblowers who report HIPAA violations internally to the Privacy Officer or directly to HHS’ Office for Civil Rights.

 #8 – Waiver of Rights